syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 #### Handling reading and writing values to and from the dictionary

-By default, the value will be shown in editor by getting it from the dictionary.
-After editing, to commit the new value in the dictionary override the [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager.html).
+By default, the dictionary value will be shown in corresponding editor and value changes in editor will be committed in dictionary value again by using the [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~SetValue.html) override methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager.html).

-Here, the value is reading and writing from/to dictionary instead of the data object.
+Here, the value is read and written from/to dictionary instead of the data object.

 {% highlight c# %}